 They Even filmed an episode of Top Gear here once.

-After our tour it was back into our holes (seats) for our next stop.
-Finally lunch at gone 2.00pm.
+After our tour it was back into our holes (seats) for our next stop; we finally had lunch at 2.00pm.
 Again it wasn’t included and cost more than twice what we’ve been paying in the medina in Marrakesh.
-The restaurant was heaving with bus loads of other tourists, although they were all leaving.
-To be fair, the meal was nice, it was standard tourist fayre and over priced but it was hot and good.
+The restaurant was heaving with bus loads of other tourists.
+The meal was nice, but it was standard tourist fayre and over priced although it was hot and tasty.

-Finally after lunch we met another new guide, Mohamad, who was also not included in the trip, but equally a mandatory part of the day.
-He was a great guide though so we were happy, and we’d travelled this far just to see this village.
+Finally after lunch we met another new guide, Mohamad, who was also not included in the trip, but equally he was to play a huge part of the day.
+And He was a great guide.

 Aït Benhaddou is an historic ksar or fortified village, strategically located on the former caravan route between the Sahara and Marrakesh, known as the Salt route.
 The village is a great example of Moroccan earthen clay architecture and has been a UNESCO World Heritage Site since 1987.
 Fortified since the 11th century, the current buildings are not thought to be as old and maybe built sometime before the 17th century, but they were, and continue, to be built using the same methods as they ancestors have for centuries.
 Located in the Ounila Valley along one of the main trans-Saharan trade routes, the village was a staging post before the Tizi n’Tichka pass, one of the few routes across the Atlas Mountains.

 We crossed a bridge with a red river running under it, Mohamad explained that yesterday was the first rain for over a year and of course the river is red because of the colour of the soil.
 He led up onwards inside the walls and through the tiny narrow streets of the ancient town.
 It was historically an important staging post on the Salt route and has a rich and checkered history and it was for this reason that it was made a Unesco world heritage site in 1987.